ftrackhq/ftrack-python/doc/example/security_roles.rst

 User security roles can also be added to a user for all projects like this::

     project_manager_role = session.query(
-        'select name from SecurityRole where name is "Project Manager"' ).one()
+        'SecurityRole where name is "Project Manager"'
+    ).one()

     session.create('UserSecurityRole', {